BackSession 8: American Squares Session Index Previous session

 The thing that seems to worry callers most about squares is the breaks.
 A break is something which goes at the start of the dance, after twice through the figure, and to finish off the dance after four times through the figure.
 Of course there are exceptions, but that's the standard.
 If the figure is 48 bars I might not add any breaks, and if it's 64 bars I definitely wouldn't.
 A break is a set of moves involving all four couples, whereas the figure is usually led by one or two couples while the others have a subsidiary role.
 A break should be easier than the figure and it finishes where it started — you don't expect a progression in a break.

 Some callers walk the break through, and use the same break all three times.
 In my opinion this is wrong!
 Admittedly there are complicated breaks such as Teacup Chain which you certainly have to walk through very carefully, though even then I don't do it exactly the same all three times, as you can see by following the link.
 But that's the exception.
-To me, part of the fun of dancing a square is the break where the caller throws out figures and the dancers have to react quickly.
+To me, part of the fun of dancing a square is the break where the caller throws out moves and the dancers have to react quickly.
 Some callers walk through a simple break in full, and I don't see the point.
 Who are they doing it for — the dancers or themselves?
 And if you do that you're putting yourself in a straightjacket.
 I know a caller who writes rather complicated breaks with absolutely no spare time for any mistakes, and then he sounds frantic the whole time because he's desperately trying to fit it to the music.
 You don't need to do that!
 For inexperienced dancers I will teach an Allemande Left and a Grand Chain, and then say “That will probably appear in the breaks — but make no assumptions”.
 Then I add in simple moves — do-si-do partner and/or corner, stars, circles, in to the middle and back, and usually a promenade home and a swing at the end.
 If I've messed up the figure, or the dancers can't move fast enough, I just shorten the break so that it ends at the end of that turn of the tune.
 Of course this means you have to be able to follow the music and know where you are in it, but you can practise that at home to a recording.
 And if you're calling to live music you can stop the band when you wish.
 I usually say to the band, “It should be 7 by 32 bars, but when I put my thumb up it means stop at the end of this line of music, whether it's a B2 or not”.

 A break is also sometimes called a chorus, but I don't use that word because it implies that it's the same all three times, like the chorus of a song, and I don't believe it should be.
 It's the figure which is the same each time.